Bostrychoceras

 Bostrychoceras is a genus of heteromorph ammonite from the family Nostoceratidae.
 Fossils have been found in Late Cretaceous sediments in Europe and North America.

-The shell of Bostrychoceras begins as a tightly wound helical spire, like that of Nostoceras, from which hangs a U or J shaped body chamber, at least in the adult.
-The shell is covered with dense, strong, but un-flaired, ribs that are commonly sinuous and oblique.
+The shell of Bostrychoceras begins as a tightly wound helical spire, like that of Nostoceras, from which hangs a U- or J-shaped body chamber, at least in the adult.
+The shell is covered with dense, strong, but unflared, ribs that are commonly sinuous and oblique.
 May nor may not have strong constrictions.